mathaimoua/p_project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Setup
+You will need a database in supabase with the url and an anon key.
+Make sure lib>supabaseClient.js is set up like below and use an env file:

+import { createClient } from '@supabase/supabase-js'

+const supabaseUrl = process.env.REACT_APP_SUPABASE_URL
+const supabaseKey = process.env.REACT_APP_SUPABASE_ANON_KEY

+export const supabase = createClient(supabaseUrl, supabaseKey)

 ### Purpose
 This app pulls data from an API, stores it in a global state and prepares it for transformation.
 Once the user is content with the applied transformations, the report/data can be exported.